RafidAziz/Selenium-on-Amazon/README.md

 # Selenium-on-Amazon
-This repository showcases my automation testing capabilities.
+This repository showcases my automation testing capabilities on Amazon's web application.

 It is an ongoing work in progress.